holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

 fetchHotelPhotos(hotelId, dbClient, collectionName);
 ```

 No, rather not.
-Ideally it would look like:
+Ideally it would look like this:

 ```javascript
 fetchHotelPhotos(hotelId);
 ```

-How can we then pass `dbClient` and `collectionName`?<br>
+How can we pass `dbClient` and `collectionName` then?<br>
 Let's take a step back.

 Because this is a micro-service, then at some point there has to be some kind of route handling.